 Currency: The currency used in Qawra is Euro (€)

-By car: British drivers will feel right at home here, as everyone drives on the left!
-Hiring a car is definitely one of the very best ways to get the most out of your holiday to Malta.
+By car: British drivers will feel right at home, as everyone drives on the left!
+Hiring a car gives you the freedom to explore the island at your own pace.

-Holy Week: Throughout Easter, local Maltese people take the ‘seven visits’, as they tour seven of Malta’s most stunning churches.
+Holy Week: Throughout Easter, the Maltese people take part in the ‘seven visits’ tradition; that’s a tour of seven of the island’s most beautiful churches.

-Carnivals: February is carnival time in Malta with five days of colourful parades, fantastic costumes and dancing in the streets.
+Carnivals: February is carnival time in Malta; expect five lively days of colourful parades, fantastic costumes, and dancing in the streets.

 Jazz Festival: Head to nearby Valletta for The Malta Jazz Festival, happens annually in July.
 It takes place over three nights at Ta’Liesse, welcoming top international and Maltese artists.